 Cheese is absolutely delicious and is a very common household item to have around, one of them being a household brand of American cheese.
 Whether it’s Velveeta or Kraft, you remember the gooey, deliciousness of a melted slice of American cheese between two slices of bread.
 Nothing better!
 However, American cheese might be melting away as we know it.

 The problem?
-Millennials.
-They are abandoning the traditional household brands of American cheese and venturing off to other fancier brands that are more expensive, which translates to higher sales.
+Millennials and the even younger generations like Gen Z. They are abandoning the traditional household brands of American cheese and venturing off to other fancier brands that are more expensive, which translates to higher sales.
 Some restaurants are also following suit, getting rid of old-style American cheese and going with the more expensive cheese brands in an effort to raise their sales and revenue.

 Some of the restaurants that are testing out or completely cutting out the traditionally processed American cheese include Panera Bread, Cracker Barrel, and even McDonald’s!